topukhan/vat-calculator/README.md

 DB_CONNECTION=sqlite
 ```

-if you use SQLite as a database then make sure you have enabled `extension=sqlite3` and `extension=pdo_sqlite` in `php.ini` and create a `database.sqlite` file in the database folder of you project's root directory.
+if you want to use SQLite as a database then make sure you have enabled `extension=sqlite3` and `extension=pdo_sqlite` in `php.ini` and create a `database.sqlite` file in the database folder of you project's root directory.

 ### 5. Run Database Migrations